prajapati-arjun/GymWebsite/README.md

 # Gym Website

-Creatin gym website using html and css only.
+Creating gym website using html and css only.

 ## Installation
 Just download and enjoy Gym Website.